-Even though I’ve improved significantly over the years, it’s still a challenge for me to remain cognizant of the impact of my words and actions, especially when I’m caught up in an emotional maelstrom.
-What I’ve learned from my experiences is that inner balance and peace is essential for us to engage in genuine communication that’s conducive to growth and positivity.
+What I’ve learned from my experiences is that inner balance and peace is essential for us to engage in genuine communication that’s conducive to healthy relationships.

-Now, there are times when we make genuine mistakes because we lack sufficient knowledge and facts.
+There are times when we make genuine mistakes because we don’t have enough information.
 In these cases, we should let ourselves off the hook, but for the rest of the times, when we know that what we’re about to say or do could cause trouble, we need to stay alert and claim responsibility.

 Why is this so important?
 Because saying and doing things that you’ll later regret could have some dire consequences, especially in an age of technology and social media where everything you put out there can be magnified to enormous proportions and become viral.
 One tweet, Facebook post or YouTube video could spark a revolution or even cause angry outbursts within our bustling global community!

 In the offline world, our impulsive behavior can hurt or alienate someone we love, cause us to miss out on golden opportunities, or even get us into trouble with the law.
-A prisoner serving a life sentence with no chance of parole eventually understands the gravity of the poor past decisions that he’s made.
+A prisoner serving a life sentence with no chance of parole eventually understands the gravity of the poor choices.

 Trent Bell, a photographer from Maine, was inspired by his friend, Brandon Brown, who had been sent to prison for a 36-year term, to start a photo project called “REFLECT”; a photo project that depicts the impact of the choices made by prisoners in Maine and the wisdom that they learned from their actions.

-Fortunately, most of us have been raised with good morals and guidance that steer us away from committing heinous crimes.
+Fortunately, most of us have been raised with a moral code that steer us away from committing heinous crimes.
 The magnitude of the dilemmas that we face are comparatively smaller, but it still does not exempt us from having to hold ourselves accountable for our words and actions.

-We humans are what I like to call, habit-loving creatures.
+We humans are habit-loving creatures.
 We prefer to stick with what feels familiar and natural to us.
 We run on auto-pilot, unless we intervene and examine our behavior.
-The key to breaking unhealthy behavior patterns that aren’t working for us begins with a strong desire for change.
+The key to breaking unhealthy behavior patterns that aren’t working for us is a strong desire for change.

-For example, when you’re arguing with someone who’s annoying you, you might be tempted to say hurtful things to them because, in that instant, you’re in pain and you subconsciously believe that if you say something offensive, you’ll somehow feel better.
-You can’t think straight in this state of mind because you’re blinded to logic and overpowered by your default response to defend yourself.
+For example, when you’re arguing with someone who’s annoying you, you might be tempted to say hurtful things to them.
+In that instant, you’re in pain and you’re convinced if you “set them straight” you’ll feel better.

-It’s precisely in these moments that you’ve got to overcome the temptation of instant gratification from saying exactly what’s on your mind without filtering it.
+It’s precisely in these moments that you’ve got to overcome the impulse of saying exactly what’s on your mind without filtering it.
 This involves being able to distinguish the belligerent voice of your ego from the still inner voice of your Wise Self, which knows that we should avoid gossip, bragging, rude remarks, complaining and acerbic come-backs, at all costs.

-- Pause and take a time out: If you feel overwhelmed with emotions, step away from the situation before a spark turns into a forest fire.
-This is the key to minimizing those knee jerk reactions that could take over your psyche.
-Taking a time out will provide the time and space you need to get quiet and connect within so that you can gradually gain perspective on whatever you’re dealing with.
+1. Pause and take a time out: If you feel overwhelmed by your emotions, take a step back.
+This is the key to preventing knee jerk reactions is taking a time out.
+It provides the time and space you need to gain perspective on whatever you’re dealing with.

-I truly believe that each and every one of us is filled with love at the core of our being.
-The more conscious and accepting we become of our vulnerabilities and flaws, the more likely that we’ll be able to channel that light into the world.
-That light is waiting to be expressed through our words and our deeds.
+Each and every one of us has love at the core of our being.
+The more accepting we become of our vulnerabilities and flaws, the more capable we’ll be in shining that light of love into the world.

 All my best on your journey,